awsdocs/aws-direct-connect-user-guide/doc_source/Welcome.md

 For publicly addressable AWS resources \(for example, Amazon S3 buckets, Classic EC2 instances, or EC2 traffic that goes through an internet gateway\), if the outbound traffic is destined for public prefixes owned by the same AWS payer account and actively advertised to AWS through an AWS Direct Connect public virtual Interface, the Data Transfer Out \(DTO\) usage is metered toward the resource owner at AWS Direct Connect data transfer rate\.

-For more information, see [Amazon Direct Connect Pricing](https://aws.amazon.com/directconnect/pricing/)\.
+For more information, see [AWS Direct Connect Pricing](https://aws.amazon.com/directconnect/pricing/)\.